Stage-by-stage guide to the men's Amgen Tour of California in the USA, from May 14-20

 Run at the same time as the Giro d’Italia, the first American race to be awarded WorldTour status has historically attracted a variety of riders, with a combination of stages tailored to the sprinters, a time trial and a summit finish high in the mountains.

 The 2017 race is no different and world champion Peter Sagan, the winner of 15 stages in seven editions and the overall title in 2015, has already confirmed his participation.
-Julian Alaphilippe, the 2016 victor, has not yet announced if he will defend his title.
+Julian Alaphilippe, the 2016 victor, will not be back to defend his title after suffering a knee injury.
+His Quick-Step team-mate Marcel Kittel will be there to contest the sprints however.

 The race will get underway in Sacramento, as it did in 2013 and 2014, before hurtling down the coast for the next three stages.
 Then, the race heads inland into the mountains for three days of mountains and a time trial where the race will be determined.